Mbolillo/Bot/README.md

-# Bot
+# wp-hellobot
-Bot for Workplace
+A sample HelloBot for Workplace.
+It just says hello! :)